alexwlchan/alexwlchan.net/src/_posts/2017/2017-11-03-pyconuk-2017-privilege-inclusion.md

 That means you're more aware than you were before!

 {%
-  slide_image
-  :deck => "privilege_inclusion",
-  :slide => 37,
+  slide_image2
+  filename="slide37.png"
-  :alt => "This is like a technical skill.
+  alt="This is like a technical skill.
 Building a welcoming and inclusive environment is a continuous process."
 %}

 I think of this stuff as just like any technical skill.